chingu-voyages/soloproject-evaluation/README.md

 In these tables the `Feedback` column is formatted as code since they may contain Markdown syntax.

+In addition, you should use the `Importance` column to determine the relative importance of the various evaluation conditions.

 ### Project Evaluation Results

 | Condition | Feedback |